 We also find that lockdowns have a substantial medium-term impact, with food insecurity 12 percentage points higher two to three months after the first lockdown was lifted.
 The medium-term impact was even higher following the second lockdown, with a 22 percentage points increase in any form of food insecurity three months after the second lockdown had been lifted.
 The difference in the medium-run impact between the two lockdowns suggests that the drought compounded the negative effect of the lockdown.

 To understand the mechanisms behind the significant impact on food insecurity, we examine the effect on labor market outcomes and find substantial decreases in paid work during the lockdowns and decreases across all income types, such as wage income, agricultural income, non-farm business income, and income from assets owned.
-However, agricultural households were significantly more likely to continue work during and after the first lockdown than non-agricultural households and, thus, were less affected.
+However, agricultural households were significantly more likely to continue work during and after the first lockdown than non-agricultural households and, thus, their food security were less affected.

-Furthermore, households attempted to cope with the lockdown by switching to agricultural work, as shown by a significant increase in the likelihood of working in agriculture during and the months after the first lockdown.
+Furthermore, households attempted to cope with the lockdown by switching to agricultural work, as shown by a significant increase in the likelihood of working in agriculture after the first lockdown.
 However, that increase dissipated by the second lockdown, likely because the concurrent drought made agriculture less attractive as a coping mechanism during the second lockdown.

-Traditional sources of assistance, such as remittance from abroad or assistance from family members within the country, non-family individuals, and development organizations, all decreased during the lockdowns.
+Traditional sources of assistance, such as remittance from abroad or assistance from family members within the country, non-family individuals, and development organizations, decreased during the lockdowns.
 This suggests that the worldwide macroeconomic shock from Covid-19 affected everyone’s income and ability to transfer resources to needy relatives or friends.
 This failure of the standard coping mechanisms likely is a significant factor in explaining lockdowns’ substantial effect on food insecurity.
 Finally, we find evidence of a net increase in household members, suggesting that lockdowns forced individuals living elsewhere to join/rejoin the household.

 2. Lockdown Context